Mexico's Pena Nieto to push for quick reforms

-MEXICO CITY Mexican President-elect Enrique Pena Nieto pledged on Monday to focus on energy, labour and tax reforms and said he hopes to strike deals with opponents to help shepherd changes through Congress before he takes office in December.

-Pena Nieto won Sunday's election with about 38 percent of the vote, about 6 percentage points ahead of his nearest rival, returning the Institutional Revolutionary Party (PRI) to power after 12 years in opposition.
+Pena Nieto, of the Institutional Revolutionary Party (PRI), won Sunday's election with about 38 percent of the vote, 6.4 percentage points ahead of leftist Andres Manuel Lopez Obrador, who has yet to concede and threatened to challenge the outcome.

-But the victory margin was smaller than expected and results suggested the PRI and its Green allies would struggle to win a majority, officials at the electoral authorities told Reuters.
+The smaller-than-expected margin of victory returned the PRI to power after 12 years in opposition, and the results suggested the PRI and its Green allies would struggle to win a majority.

 That would leave Pena Nieto reliant on other parties to back his plans to reinvigorate Latin America's No. 2 economy.